Mandrakz/Scrap_Python_Project/README.md

 # Scrap_Python_Project
 <h3> 👨🏻‍💻 Files </h3>

--  &nbsp; 1_Scrapper .py for extranting the information f1
+-   1_Scrapper .py for extranting the information f1
 -  &nbsp; 2_TaskAuto .bat for doing the automatization in windows of the scrapper
 - &nbsp; 3_fileSaver .csv Basically in this folder all the information that the scrapper extrated.